modelscope/data-juicer/MindGYM/README.md

 python=3.10, evalscope==0.11.0, ms-swift==3.2.0, ms-vlmeval==0.0.13, torch==2.5.1, transformers==4.49.0
 ```

 For detailed `pip list`, please refer to `./eval/requirements.txt`.
-Note that an additional library that may need to be installed is `qwen-vl-utils` for Qwen2.5-VL, and `timm` for Intern2.5-VL.
+Note that an additional library that may need to be installed is `qwen-vl-utils` for Qwen2.5-VL.

 ### Evaluation